rajbooth/Hash-Stats/docs/SQL_views.md

 ```
 ### run_stats
 #### Description
-Generates a dataset containing details of all runs attended for each hasher, by joining the *wlh_hasher_run* table to the *wlh_hasher* table.
+Generates a dataset containing details of all hashers attending each run, by joining the *wlh_hasher_run* table to the *wlh_run* table.

 #### Used in

 #### SQL